 Nutritional standards for school lunches have improved over the years with the most recent improvement in 1995.
 Decades ago efforts were made to make sure nutritional deficiencies and malnourishment was addressed.
 School lunches provided kids a decent meal in the middle of the day.
 Updates made in 1980 and 1995 focused on national Dietary Guidelines for Americans that were established, including the need to eat a certain number of servings from each food group and the need to balance fats, proteins and carbohydrates.

-School lunches meet these requirements, but are these standards high enough?
-1995 Dietary Guidelines include recommendations on eating a diet with moderate levels of sugar, salt and saturated fat, eating a variety of grains, fruits and vegetables, and using variety to meet recommended daily allowances for key nutrients, including calcium, iron and vitamin A. The 1995 Food Guide Pyramid and the standards and guidelines set in 1995 have been improved upon by the USDA every five years.
+a diet with moderate levels of sugar, salt and saturated fat, eating a variety of grains, fruits and vegetables, and using variety to meet recommended daily allowances for key nutrients, including calcium, iron and vitamin A. The 1995 Food Guide Pyramid and the standards and guidelines set in 1995 have been improved upon by the USDA every five years.
 While school lunches focus on serving a variety of food groups and limiting sugar, salt and saturated fat intake, raising national school lunch standards could certainly benefit children.